sudorook/snippets/vim.md

+# Vim

-1. Increment numbers at the start of a line by 1:
+## Increment numbers at the start of a line by 1

 ```
 s/^\d\+/\=(submatch(0)+1)/